AmbientRun/Ambient/docs/src/tutorials/game/6_ui.md

 }
 ```

-> UI in Ambient is losely inspired by React.
+> In depth: UI in Ambient is losely inspired by React.
 See [the UI docs for more info](../../reference/ui.md).

 > Tip: See [the UI examples](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples/ui) to learn
 > how to use layout, buttons, editors and much more.